I’m just gonna say it. I think winter gets a tough rap. So many haters out there trying to escape the snow and crisp, fresh air.

 There are plenty of things to do around town on an average winter weekend (and I'll get to those soon), but I was lucky enough to visit on the best weekend of the year in The Pas and I’d strongly suggest that you do the same!

-I’ve been hearing stories about the Northern Manitoba Trappers’ Fest since I was a kid – true story, as one of Canada’s oldest winter festivals, it celebrated its 71st season this year – so when I was offered the chance to head up there this year, I jumped at it.
+I’ve been hearing stories about the Northern Manitoba Trappers’ Fest since I was a kid – so when I was offered the chance to head up there this year, I jumped at it.
 Getting to celebrate this annual festival with the local community and also spend some additional time in and around the town was something I’ve always wanted to do.

-The Trappers' Festival is a celebration of the strong heritage, proud traditions and steadfast resilience of the people who settled this area in the northern reaches of our province.
+The Trappers' Festival is a celebration of the strong heritage, proud traditions and steadfast resilience of the people who call the area home.

 There are enough activities to keep you busy for a week, but since you only have a couple of days, how do you choose?
 Here are just a few of the "don't miss" highlights: